slowli/tardigrade/README.md

 Newer approaches to process orchestration include [Temporal] (an example of code-based workflow definition) and [Netflix Conductor].

+## License

+Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE) or [MIT license](LICENSE-MIT) at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `tardigrade` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [Camunda]: https://camunda.com/
 [BPMN]: https://en.wikipedia.org/wiki/Business_Process_Model_and_Notation
 [Temporal]: https://temporal.io/